reischapa/youtube-algo-deceiver/README.md

 ### Implemented components:

- - Naive Youtube video id scraper, that uses search with random words;
+ - Naive Youtube video id discoverer, that uses search with random words;
- - Search expression generator, that can feed the scraper using words taken from a dictionary;
+ - Search expression generator, that can feed the discoverer using words taken from a dictionary;
  - Youtube video player, that automatically switches videos upon completion;

 ### TODO

- - CLI - not done, in progress
+ - CLI's (several) - in progress
  - Documentation - not done
  - Finish readying video player for multiple simultaneous instances of firefox - done